|San José State University|

 H H | | H-O-O-C-C-O-O-H | | H N-H | H

 Because the initial products of photosynthesis for plants in this category involve compounds containing four carbon atoms this class is called C4.
 The other category of plants produces PGA which contains three carbon atoms so it is called C3.
-This classification is important because the responses of the two categories of plants to increased CO2 is different.
+This classification is important because the responses of the two categories of plants to increased CO2 are different.

 Over the years there have been numerous laboratory experiments which conclude that increases levels of CO2 result in increased plant growth no matter how that plant growth is quantified.
 Sylvan Wittwer in Food, Climate and Carbon Dioxide tabulates the results.
 He observes

-The effects of an enriched CO2 atmosphere on crop productivity, in large measure, as positive, leaving little doubt as the benefits for global food security ….
+The effects of an enriched CO2 atmosphere on crop productivity, in large measure, are positive, leaving little doubt as the benefits for global food security ….
 Now, after more than a century, and with the confirmation of thousands of scientific reports, CO2 gives the most remarkable response of all nutrients in plant bulk, is usually in short supply, and is nearly always limiting for photosynthesis … The rising level of atmospheric CO2 is a universally free premium, gaining in magnitude with time, on which we can all reckon for the foreseeable future.

 The quantification of the enhanced growth due to higher levels of CO2 has been given by H. Poorter in an article in the journal Vegetation: